codingforeveryone/READMEs/JavaScript/array-map.md

 // [1, 2, 3]
 ```

 This is much more concise.
+Brevity and simplicity reduce the potential for bugs to appear in your code.

 ## Callback function